Anki vs Quizlet: Best Flashcard App for Studying [2026]

 Key takeaway: Quizlet has more flashcards.
 Anki has more good flashcards.
 For subjects where correctness matters, that’s the only dimension that counts.

 Verdict: depends on the subject.
 For medicine, language learning, and standardized tests, Anki’s curated decks win.
 For quick sets on a random topic (“Spanish greetings,” “Civil War dates”), Quizlet’s volume wins.
-LearnClash generates questions on any topic at every difficulty, so you don’t have to hunt for a deck or risk a bad user-made set.
+LearnClash sits between the two: every duel pulls from a topic catalog with our own difficulty calibration, with no deck-hunting and no random-user-set risk.

 Pricing: One-Time $25 vs Recurring $35.99/yr

-Anki is fully free on desktop, web, and Android. iOS costs a one-time $24.99 that funds the entire open-source project.
-Quizlet is freemium: flashcards and five Learn rounds are free, everything else needs Quizlet Plus at $7.99/month or $35.99/year.
+Anki is fully free on desktop, web, and Android. iOS costs a one-time $24.99 that funds the entire open-source project, generating roughly $700,000 per month per Sensor Tower.
+Quizlet is freemium: flashcards and five Learn rounds are free.
+Everything else needs Quizlet Plus at $7.99/month or $35.99/year.
 LearnClash sits in a third pricing bracket: free forever, no ads, no paywalled core features.

 Anki charges once or not at all.
 Quizlet charges every month and lost 3 million students to Knowt after the 2022 paywall change.